Spider Sabich: Death

 Late in the afternoon on Sunday, March 21, 1976, Sabich returned from a training session at Aspen Highlands and a brief visit with Bob Beattie, whom he planned to meet for dinner.
 While preparing to shower, he was shot in the bathroom of his Starwood home by his live-in girlfriend, singer-actress Claudine Longet.
 The two had met at a pro-celebrity event four years earlier in 1972 in Bear Valley, California.
-She claimed the gun discharged accidentally, when he was showing her how it worked.
+She claimed the gun accidentally discharged as he was showing her how it worked.
 Sabich was hit by a single gunshot in the abdomen and lost a significant amount of blood before an ambulance arrived.
 He died on the way to Aspen Valley Hospital with Longet at his side, shortly after 5:00 p.m.
 Sabich was 31 years and 2 months old.

 Longet, 34, was arrested and charged with the shooting.
-At the trial, Longet repeated the claim that the gun had accidentally fired when Sabich was showing her how to use it.
+At the trial, Longet repeated the claim that the gun had accidentally discharged when Sabich was showing her how to use it.